-We look at what happened to the likes of Natalie Coleman, Shelina Permalloo, Tim Anderson and Thomasina Miers after they won the MasterChef title.
+We look at what happened to the likes of past Masterchef winners Natalie Coleman, Shelina Permalloo, Tim Anderson and Thomasina Miers.

 Ping Coombes – 2014

 Malaysian-born Ping Coombes was made redundant shortly before being invited onto the show.
-Since her victory, she has run street food classes and appeared at food festivals, working under the name Ping's Pantry.
-Currently residing in Bath, her website says "watch this space", and that we can expect to hear more in "the very near future."
+Since her victory, she has run street food classes and appeared at food festivals and popped up at various restaurants, working under the name Ping's Pantry.
+She has also just been appointed Consultant Chef of Chi Kitchen, the pan-Asian restaurant in Debenhams's flagship Oxford Street store in London.

 Natalie Coleman – 2013

 Natalie Coleman, or 'the girl from Hackney that did good' according to her blog, has totally abandoned her life as a former credit controller/techno DJ.
 Since her MasterChef victory, Natalie has worked at some of the UK's most renowned restaurants (including Le Gavroche, the Gilbert Scott and the Hand & Flowers) and appeared on various TV shows.